10 Reasons To Take the Red-Eye Flight

 Airports tend to be less busy late at night; from curb to check-in, your jaunt to the gate is likely to be smoother and quicker than it would be during the day.

-3. Late night flights often fly well below capacity.
+3. Red-eye flights often fly well below capacity.

 Mid-day flights are often full.
 Late night flights aren’t… which means the one seat you paid for can often turn into three seats for stretching out and taking a nap.
 Fewer passengers also means you’re more likely to snag the increasingly coveted airline blanket, pillow, and snack.